 Give Character to Your Walls

-Artwork brings unique character to a home, and it speaks to the personality and interests of the person who lives there.
-It is a décor element that is transitional; and unlike larger, foundational pieces like rugs and furniture, wall art can be easily moved or replaced as your décor style changes and evolves.
+Wall artwork brings a unique character to a home, and it speaks to the personality and interests of the person who lives there.
+It is a decor element that is transitional—and unlike larger, foundational pieces like rugs and furniture, wall art can be easily moved or replaced as your style changes and evolves.

 Size and Scale

-Before you purchase wall art, think of the location where you want to hang it.
-Measure the area first and take into account that you will want your art to have some breathing room away from any furniture; you don’t want the art to hang too high or too low on the wall.
+Before you purchase artwork for walls, think of the location where you want to hang it.
+Measure the area first and take into account that you will want your art to have some breathing room away from any furniture—you don’t want the art to hang too high or too low on the wall.
 If you are buying a larger print to place over a sofa or a console table you want it to be a little smaller in scale than the furniture, so as not to over-dominate the space.
-A good rule of thumb is to have the wall art hang about five or six inches above the furniture.
+A good rule of thumb is to have the artwork hang about five or six inches above the furniture.

 In a smaller area, like a powder bathroom or entryway, wall art can add depth and make a space feel larger.
 A small print displayed above the toilet, or over bath towel hooks offers a touch of personality and character.

-In an entryway vignette, wall art can be displayed over a side table, stacked with books and a potted plant.
+In an entryway vignette, wall artwork can be displayed over an entryway console, stacked with books and a potted plant.
 Instead of the space feeling flat, the inclusion of art creates dimension and movement, instantly making it more visually appealing.

 Mix it Up

-When you add art to a wall, you instantly give a space texture, color and visual interest.
-The benefit of wall art is that it doesn’t have to exactly match the overall style of the room.
+When you add art to a wall, you instantly give a space texture, color, and visual interest.
+The benefit of art for walls is that it doesn’t have to exactly match the overall style of the room.
 One thing you want to avoid is having a space feel too bland or forced, like that of a model home.
 Instead, now is your chance to be creative and bold.

 Try adding a simple, minimalist sketch as wall decor.
-Artwork that is more modern offers an eclectic look to a space filled with more traditional influences and silhouettes.
+More modern artwork offers an eclectic look to a space filled with more traditional influences and silhouettes.
 Or try a colorful, abstract painting in a more rustic space, decorated with natural wood elements.
 Hand-picked artwork adds a dynamic aspect; it tells a story, making a room feel more authentic and characterful.